 The 2021 STRATUS conference brings together academics, industry representatives, and domain specialists to share perspectives on this rapidly evolving field of a wide range of topics.
 Since its inception in 2016, STRATUS went from a one-day to a two-day and then to a three-day annual workshop and is now a three-day conference and includes pre-conference field trips.
 Based on the received request from attendees, we have expanded the workshops to reach entities beyond the original scope of a Western New York audience.

-This conference is planned to be a hybrid event (in-person attendance is contingent upon NY State COVID-19 regulations).
+This conference is planned to be a virtual event.

 What sets the non-profit 2021 STRATUS Conference apart from other specialized or larger UAS meetings are the important interdisciplinary topics ranging from the latest challenges in UAV platform design and technology to sensor design, information gathering and processing, and modeling to produce data that support decision-making.